WordPress/openverse-api/api/docs/guides/quickstart.md

 - **web** (`api/`)
 - **ingestion_server** and **indexer_worker** (`ingestion_server/`)

-The last three are subprojects of this monorepo.
+The last two are subprojects of this monorepo.

 ## Troubleshooting